Computer-generated holography: Overview

 Note that it is not always justified to make a strict distinction between these steps; however it helps the discussion to structure it in this way.

 Wavefront computation

-Computer generated holograms offer important advantages over the optical holograms since there is no need for a real object.
+Computer generated holograms offer important advantages over optical holograms since there is no need for a real object.
 Because of this breakthrough, a three-dimensional display was expected when the first algorithms were reported at 1966.

 Unfortunately, the researchers soon realized that there are noticeable lower and upper bounds in terms of computational speed and image quality and fidelity respectively.
 Wavefront calculations are computationally very intensive; even with modern mathematical techniques and high-end computing equipment, real-time computation is tricky.
 There are many different methods for calculating the interference pattern for a CGH.